Whitefish Chain of Lakes

 The Whitefish Chain of Lakes is a reservoir found in the heart of Minnesota ("Land of 10,000 lakes"), United States.
-Its 13 lakes span 14,272 acres through the cities of Crosslake, Pequot Lakes, Jenkins, and Pine River.
+Its 14 lakes span 14,272 acres through the cities of Crosslake, Pequot Lakes, Jenkins, and Pine River.

 Origin of name

 The Whitefish Chain was named for the many whitefish that were swimming within it.
 Although, there is a more unique way as to how the Chain attained its name.
 There were two main American Indian Tribes who inhabited and fought over the area.
 These two tribes were the Dakota and Ojibwe.
 The American Indian Tribes named different locations and trappers created maps of the area and surrounding waters.
 The natives named the Chain "Kadikumagokag," which was translated to "Lake Where There are Many Whitefish" by Joseph Nicollet, a French astronomer who emigrated to the United States.

 Geography

-The 13 lakes consist of Whitefish Lake, Cross Lake, Big Trout Lake, Rush-Hen Lake, Lower Hay Lake, Little Pine Lake, Bertha Lake, Arrowhead Lake, Daggett Lake, Clamshell Lake, Pig Lake, Island Lake, and Loon Lake.
+The 14 lakes consist of Upper Whitefish Lake, Lower Whitefish Lake, Cross Lake, Big Trout Lake, Rush-Hen Lake, Lower Hay Lake, Little Pine Lake, Bertha Lake, Arrowhead Lake, Daggett Lake, Clamshell Lake, Pig Lake, Island Lake, and Loon Lake.